Timeline

 The first version required users to type their styling request in their own words, and the system generated outfits based on detected keywords.
 In practice, this created friction because users had to "know what to say," and the lightweight language model performed best only when inputs matched a narrow set of recognizable terms, leading to hesitation, slower onboarding, and inconsistent results.

-We replaced free-form input with AI-curated CTA options so users could select an intent instead of composing a prompt.
+We replaced free-form input with curated CTA options so users could select an intent instead of composing a prompt.
 This reduced cognitive load and made the entry step feel more guided and predictable, trading expressiveness for speed and clarity while still enabling the AI to generate outfits without requiring users to write anything.

 In the initial navigation, the avatar entry was visually emphasized to signal it as the core feature, using a prominent, "raised" treatment that stood out from the other tabs.
 While it drew attention, the strong visual weight disrupted hierarchy and made some users interpret the avatar as the only meaningful starting point, rather than one feature within a broader shopping and styling flow.